ahmadelbaba/HealthyHearts/README.md

 ## **TECHNOLOGIES USED**

 **Database and Storage:**
-PostgresSQL database will be used as the DataBase and will be hosted on Amazon's AWS' relational database service (RDS) .
+PostgresSQL database will be used as the DataBase to manage the large dataset in its entirety, and will be hosted on Amazon's AWS' relational database service (RDS) .
 We require a large amount of data to be stored.
 AWS provides us the capacity to store large amounts of data with public access, making it a good fit for our purposes.

 **Data Cleaning and Analysis:**
-Python and Pandas will be be used on Jupyter notebook to clean the data and perform further exploratory analysis.
+Python and Pandas will be be used on Jupyter Notebook to clean the data and perform further exploratory analysis.

 **Machine Learning:**
 SciKitLearn is the ML library we'll be using to create a classifier.
 Plotly and hvPlot will be utilized to help visualize the outcomes.
 We will also be using Principal Component Analysis (PCA) for fetaure reduction.